A Flurry of Explanations: Presenting Your Case to A Homeopath

 Restless, dull, or weak?

-A repeating modality
+A repeating modality…

 And now we’re at an end.

-10. The mentals.
-Just make sure the mentals have something to do with the case and aren’t normal mentals like “Loves animals”!
-Plus, your usual mental state is not part of the case!
-If you’re a big cry-baby all the time, don’t add it to your acute case; and, if I haven’t already said it, don’t repertorize anything that you ALWAYS have, just what has changed since you got sick.
+10. Mentals.
+Just make sure the mentals have something to do with the case and aren’t normal mentals like “I love animals!”
+Plus, your usual mental state is not a part of the case!
+If you’re a big cry-baby all the time, don’t add it to your acute case; and, if I haven’t been clear, don’t repertorize anything that you ALWAYS have, just what has changed since you got sick.

 12. Thirst.
 The amount of thirst, the desire for warm or cold or ice are all very important in differentiating among remedies.
 Food: do they want cold or warm?
 Sweets, salty, spicy?
 More importantly, if they’ve changed their food or drink desires since they became sick, this is really important.
+There was one case of sore throat I solved with the information that the throat felt better with spicy food—so peculiar!
+This person needed homeopathic red pepper!
+(Capsicum)

 13. Fever.
 When taking a fever case, first ask if they’re dry or sweating.
 Next ask about their thirst.
 Then ask for the concomitant:

-Fever with nausea, fever with irritability, fever with anxiety, fever with diarrhea, restlessness, chills, no chills….
+Fever with nausea, fever with irritability, fever with anxiety, fever with diarrhea, restlessness, chills….
 What organ or system is malfunctioning?
 What time of day or night does the fever come on?
 Any discharges?
 Example:

 Fever with yellow nasal discharge and thirstlessness–Pulsatilla.
 Fever with nausea, diarrhea, chills, anxiety, burning pains, thirst for frequent sips of water, worse around midnight–Arsenicum.